 - A simple sadhana of asana, pranayama, yoga nidra, meditation and mantra is provided

-- Ongoing email, text and phone support from an experienced teacher throughout the length of the course
+- Ongoing email, text and phone support from experienced teachers throughout the length of the course

 - The main review tasks are a reflective diary to be submitted each fortnight, the development of a personal sadhana template, and participation in tutorials and practical classes.

 - Flexible options with live and/or recorded access to materials.